 Getting to Savannah from Nashville

 I’ve been asked by many how long do you need in Savannah to fully soak up its charm?
-With more and more flight options available—Allegiant has direct flights seasonally from Nashville to Savannah that we hopped aboard—it’s easier than ever to jet down for a long weekend.
+With more and more flight options available—Allegiant has direct flights to Hilton Head/Savannah that we hopped aboard—it’s easier than ever to jet down for a long weekend.
 And if three days is all you have, then by God, get yourself to Savannah.

 How much time do you need in Savannah?